 1. Walk around the natural park

 This natural park region has a lot to offer, from simple trekking to golf and hot air balloon.
-Check here the brochure in English for all the possible activities.
+Check here the brochure for all the possible activities.
 But we went there only to experience snow and we were not disappointed at all, it felt like walking right into Narnia!

 2. Stop to the restaurant Feldberghog and taste a local flammkuche